DanielLiu1123/classpath-replacer/README.md

 Because each test method has a different classpath, it causes the test class to be reloaded, and static field/blocks will also be reinitialized.

-If you want to use `@ClasspathReplacer` with `@SpringBootTest`, you need to consider the side effects that may come with restarting the Spring context.
+If you want to use `@Classpath` with `@SpringBootTest`, you need to consider the side effects that may come with restarting the Spring context.

-If you want to use `@ClasspathReplacer` with [Testcontainers](https://www.testcontainers.org/), you need to consider the side effects that may come with restarting the container.
+If you want to use `@Classpath` with [Testcontainers](https://www.testcontainers.org/), you need to consider the side effects that may come with restarting the container.

 ## Thanks